plomlompom/PlomWiki/README.txt

 viewing a page) can be performed.

 Any other todo file only gets worked through if the function WorkToDo($path) is called on its path.
-Currently, a plugin PlomWiki/plugins/Action_work.php is included but commented out in plugins.txt that implements the action=work which works through a non-urgent todo file PlomWiki/work/todo.
+Feel free to write a plugin like Action_work() for that.